-Refer Note Non-C urrent Current
+Refer Note Non-C iurrent Current

-No. As at 31st March 2024 As at 31st March 2023 As at 31st March 2024 As at 31st March 2023
+No. As at 31st March 2025 As at 31st March 2024 As at 31st March 2025 As at 31st March 2024

 Other Loans and Advances-unsecured

-Loan to Employees 11.1

-- Considered Good 19.82 22.45 42.70 60.51
+Considered Good 11.1

-- Considered as Doubtful - - - 20.47

-19.82 22.45 42.70 80.98
+- Loan to Employees 16.31 19.82 54.79 42.70

-Less: Provision for Doubtful Loan - - - 20.47

-19.82 22.45 42.70 60.51
+16.31 19.82 54.79 42.70

 - 11.1 No Loans are due from directors or other officers of the company either severally or jointly with any other person.
-Further no loans are due from firms or private companies respectively in which any director is a partner, a director or a member other than disclosed in Note no. 54.3 - 11.2 The Group has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person or entity, including foreign entities ("Intermediaries") with the understanding (whether recorded in writing or otherwise) that the Intermediary shall, whether, directly or indirectly lend or invest in other persons/ entities identified in any manner whatsoever by or on behalf of the group ('ultimate beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+Further no loans are due from firms or private companies respectively in which any director is a partner, a director or a member other than disclosed in Note no. 54.3. - 11.2The Group has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person or entity, including foreign entities ("Intermediaries") with the understanding (whether recorded in writing or otherwise) that the Intermediary shall, whether, directly or indirectly lend or invest in other persons/ entities identified in any manner whatsoever by or on behalf of the group ('ultimate beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
 Accordingly, no further disclosures, in this regard, are required.